Rest Craft

 Each selected fellow will receive:

-• Five virtual creative professional development sessions with the KPS team
+• Five virtual creative professional development sessions with the Kosoko Perfomance Studio (KPS) team

-Topics include craft, career strategy, documentation, and consent-forward archiving
+Topics may include craft, career strategy, documentation, and consent-forward archiving, etc.

 • Visibility across KPS channels, shared only with your consent